Become A NeuroAffective Touch® Practitioner

 Yoshida, S., & Funato, H. (2021).
 Physical contact in parent-infant relationship and its effect on fostering a feeling of safety.
 Science, 24(7), 102721.

-Do I get access to professional video recordings?
+Do I get access to the training’s video recordings?

 Yes!
 Students will receive links to all the video recordings of their training modules.
-The video links are active for 5 years from the end of your training, and can be revisited to deepen your integration of the training over time.
-For ease of viewing, video recording chapters are titled according to their content: lectures, demo sessions, practice debriefs, and Q&As.
+The video links are active for 5 years from the end of your training and can be revisited to deepen your integration of the training over time.
+For ease of viewing, video recordings are broken down into chapters and titled according to their content: lectures, demo sessions, practice debriefs, and Q&As.

 What if I miss a module?

-We understand that sometimes life gets in the way, so if you cannot attend a module at the time it is given, please connect with our student relations manager, Laura, whose email address is listed on our training overview page here.
+We understand that sometimes life gets in the way, so if you cannot attend a module at the time it is given, please get in touch with our student advisor, Laura, at laura@neuroaffectivetouch.com

 How do I become a Certified NeuroAffective Touch Practitioner?

-- Complete a short series of personal therapy sessions with a certified provider, to give your own nervous system the body-mind integration you are offering clients.
+- Complete eight personal therapy sessions with a certification session provider to prepare your nervous system for the body-mind integration you will offer clients.

-- Write a Case Study to illustrate how somatic therapy contributes to the process of healing and change.
-Aline holds a free Case Study Writing drop-in support group on the first Saturday of most months.
+- Write a Case Study to illustrate how the therapeutic use of touch contributes to the process of healing and change.
+Aline holds a free drop-in support group on the first Saturday of most months for those who have questions about their Case Study and for anyone who has questions they want to discuss.

-Upon fulfilling your certification requirements, you will receive an official NeuroAffective Touch Practitioner badge for display on your website and any marketing materials you wish to use it in.
-The Institute will also list you alongside this special designation of Certified NATouch Practitioner in our online Practitioner Directory at no charge.
+Upon fulfilling your certification requirements, you will receive an official NeuroAffective Touch Practitioner badge for display on your website and any marketing materials you wish.
+The Institute will also list this special designation of Certified NATouch Practitioner in our online Practitioner Directory at no charge.

 More details about the certification process are available here.